 Do you think by fall 2020 we are going to use Zoom to take classes?
 Because I really don’t like it.

 Students learn differently.
 Don’t matter the circumstances.
-This can effect a students ability to comply with requirements because the face to face classes where cancelled.
-What procedures are being taken if student fail the class because the face to face class was converted to a online class structure and has to comply to online grading?
+This can affect a student's ability to comply with requirements because of the face-to-face classes were cancelled.
+What procedures are being taken if students fail the class because the face-to-face class was converted to an online class structure and has to comply with online grading?
 Will students be faced with paying the class fees because of this?

-What kind of assurances can the administration provide that the college values the students in the Evans Center programs as much as they do those students in other centers who wish to attend four year schools.
-The perception of many of the Evans faculty is that at present, our students' goals and desires to create a stable life for themselves and their families is given short shrift.
+What kind of assurances can the administration provide that the college values the students in the Evans Center programs as much as they do those students in other centers who wish to attend four-year schools.
+The perception of many of the Evans faculty is that at present, our students' goals and desires to create a stable life for themselves and their families are given short shrift.

 What is the plan for developing the Fall schedule?
 Please give a timeline of when key decisions will be made, who will make any decisions about cuts, and when those decisions will be made.